lucy-dwr/pub-classify/README.md

 This repo contains code used to prepare DWR manuscript data for classification by discipline and subject matter.
 Specifically, this repo houses R scripts for processing publication DOIs and generating RIS citation files that include abstracts.
 It includes two main workflows:

 1. **Generate RIS file:**
-   A script that reads a text file containing DOIs and creates a basic RIS file with minimal citation fields.
+   A script that reads a [text file](doi_sample.txt) containing DOIs and creates a basic [RIS file](ris_sample.ris) with minimal citation fields.
 It also logs any errors that indicate that the DOI is invalid.
    **Script:** [01_generate_ris.R](01_generate_ris.R)

 2. **Enrich RIS with abstracts:**
-   A script that reads the previously generated RIS file, retrieves publication abstracts from the [Crossref API](https://www.crossref.org/documentation/retrieve-metadata/rest-api/), and appends them to the RIS records.
+   A script that reads the previously generated RIS file, retrieves publication abstracts from the [Crossref API](https://www.crossref.org/documentation/retrieve-metadata/rest-api/), and appends them to the RIS records to create a [RIS file with abstracts](ris_sample_with_abstracts.ris).
    It also logs any errors or cases where no abstract is available.
    **Script:** [02_pull_abstracts.R](02_pull_abstracts.R)

 *Note: the input and output documents currently in this repository are meant to*